HarryFinger/NoLibRun/README.md

 # NoLibRun
-No library execution on the example of "Hello, world" program.
+No library execution."Hello, world" program as example.
 Assembler inserts were used.

 Compiling, linking and runing: